ZeX2/TWTools/README.md

 #### Other
 Currently only works for .us, .co.uk and .net.
-More servers are to be added if requested enough.
+All servers are to be added soon.

 *Thanks to William for helping with graphics.*